Strong law of large numbers and L log L condition for supercritical branching processes

 The process

 so constructed verifies both a Markov property and a branching property, which are directly inherited from the independence of the r.v.~$(\Theta_x(u))_{x\in \mtcX}$ for $u\in \mtcU$.
-More precisely, for any $n\geq 0$, conditionally on $\mathcal F_n,$ the natural filtration associated to $Z_n$, the processes
+More precisely, for any $n\geq 0,$ we let $\mtcF_n$ be the natural filtration to $Z_n.$ Conditional on $\mtcF_n$, the processes

 are independent and $Z^{(u)}$ is distributed as the original process $(Z_n)_{n\in \mathbb N}$ started from $\delta_{Z(u)}$.